80% of new mothers experience the “baby blues”

 - Wanting to hurt yourself or others

 It’s important to know that you are not alone in what you’re going through – 1 in 7 women experience postpartum mood and anxiety disorders.
 Psychotherapy is highly effective in postpartum depression treatment.
 The sooner you seek help, the better.
-If it takes a village to raise a child, let me be part of your village.
 Mamas need to be taken care of too.

 Attachment and Bonding During Postpartum